christopherlewis95/CS480_Lewis/PA1/README.md

 ## Notes

 ### Shader files
-For the following project there is a shader directory that has two shader files: \n
+For the following project there is a shader directory that has two shader files: <br>
-    1) LoadFragShaders.txt\n
+    1) LoadFragShaders.txt <br>
-    2) LoadVertexShaders.txt
+    2) LoadVertexShaders.txt <br>

 ### Shader Load Function
 For loading the shaders I read in the above files and stored the text into a string